kamalikap/Amazon-Polly-Text-to-Speech-converter/README.md

        * Click on Details

-10. Go to API Gateway
+10. Go to API Gateway in Networking and Content Delivery
     * Create API
     * API name - PostReaderAPI
     * Description - My API for polly